-You’ve seen it a thousand times: the tour pro holding a perfectly balanced, elegant pose long after the ball has soiled down the fairway.
+You’ve seen it a thousand times: the tour pro holding a perfectly balanced, elegant pose long after the ball has sailed down the fairway.
 That finish isn't just for the cameras, it’s the natural outcome of a well-sequenced and powerful golf swing.
 It reveals that everything leading up to that moment - the turn, the weight shift, the release - has happened correctly.
 This guide will show you exactly what goes wrong when you cut your follow-through short and provide simple, actionable ways to develop a complete swing that will transform your ball-striking.

 The True Purpose of a Grand Finish

 Before we break down the faults, let's establish a foundational idea: your finish position is not an action you perform, but a reaction to the actions that came before it.
-You don't "try" to have a great finish, a great finish happens when you execute a great swing.
+You don't "try" to have a great finish - a great finish happens when you execute a great swing.
 Think of it as a diagnostic tool.
 A balanced, complete follow-through is a clear sign that you’ve successfully transferred energy through the ball.

 Conversely, a short, jerky, or off-balance finish is a massive red flag.
 It indicates that somewhere in your swing, the sequence broke down.
 Your body is telling you, "Hey, something went wrong back there!"
 Instead of being the last thing you think about, your finish is the ultimate report card of your swing's efficiency and power.